Dong-UTIL/Dong-UTIL.github.io/_pages/cv1.md

 October 2021
 ======
-* Dr. Dong has received funding from the Illinois Department of Transportation for working on the Development of the Equipment Rental Schedule for Illinois.
-The PI is her incoming colleague at UH, Dr. Zheyong Bian.
+* Dr. Sasha Dong received the Family Care Award from INFORMS WORMS (Women in OR/MS)
 * Dr. Sasha Dong was invited to present the work about social media sharing during disaster relief at UT Austin Texas Smart Cities Seminar
 * Dr. Sasha Dong chaired the Freight Cluster at the 2021 INFORMS Annual Meeting
 * Dr. Sasha Dong presented at the 2021 INFORMS Annual Meeting about the lateral transshipment work